kleon919/manage-containers/README.md

 Into the root directory, run
 >npm install

-Build the container from the Dockerfile
+Build the image from the Dockerfile
->sudo docker build -t kleon919/manage-containers
+>docker build -t kleon919/manage-containers .

-Run the container
+Run the image
->sudo docker run -p 9000:9000 -v /var/run/docker.sock:/var/run/docker.sock -d kleon919/manage-containers
+>docker run -p 9000:9000 -v /var/run/docker.sock:/var/run/docker.sock -d kleon919/manage-containers

 #### Features:
-- View which containers are running or all existed.
-- Fetch all, running or idle containers.
+- Fetch/View all, running or idle containers.
 - Create one or multiple containers based on given input.
 - Start a specific idle container.
 - Start all idle containers concurrently.